Skip to content

 toggleKeystring"Backquote"Key code to toggle overlay

-stepKeystring"Period"Key to advance one frame (manual clock)
+stepKeystring"Period"Key to advance one frozen frame

 maxGraphicsnumber256Graphics object pool size